How Long Does 9 Holes of Golf Take? (Estimated Time for 1-4 Players)

 As a golf professional with nearly three decades of experience, I’ve learned how to estimate my round and even speed up my game when necessary.

-How Long Does It Take To Play 9 Holes?
+How Long Does It Take to Play 9 Holes?

 Skip below this section if you just want the answer and are curious about the factors.
 Or you can see how to estimate how long it would take you to play 9 holes based on average figures.